AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 vim private.json
 ```

-Then, we add private key which Hardhat prepared as default.
+Then, we add the private key which Hardhat prepared as default.

 ```
 {"privateKey":"0xde9be858da4a475276426320d5e9262ecfc3ba460bfac56360bfa6c4c28b4ee0"}
 ```

 ---
-## Add Shibuya Network details to Hardhat project configuration file
+### Add Shibuya Network details to Hardhat project configuration file

 Now, we need to add network settings in hardhat.config.js file like below.